 His The Bodies Left Behind was named Novel of the Year by the International Thriller Writers association, and his Lincoln Rhyme thriller The Broken Window and a stand-alone, Edge, were also nominated for that prize.
 The Garden of Beasts won the Steel Dagger from the Crime Writers Association in England.
 He’s also been nominated for eight Edgar Awards by the MWA.

 Deaver has been honored with the Lifetime Achievement Award by the Bouchercon World Mystery Convention, the Strand Magazine’s Lifetime Achievement Award and the Raymond Chandler Lifetime Achievement Award in Italy.

 His book A Maiden’s Grave was made into an HBO movie starring James Garner and Marlee Matlin, and his novel The Bone Collector was a feature release from Universal Pictures, starring Denzel Washington and Angelina Jolie.
-His novel The Devil’s Teardrop was adapted for the screen and aired on Lifetime; it starred Tom Everett Scott and Natasha Henstridge.
-And, yes, the rumors are true; he did appear as a corrupt reporter on his favorite soap opera, As the World Turns.
-Here are the pictures to prove it!
+Lifetime aired an adaptation of his The Devil’s Teardrop.
+NBC television recently aired the nine-episode prime-time series, Lincoln Rhyme: Hunt for the Bone Collector.

 *Photo Credit: Niko Giovanni Coniglio